axonivy-market/market/market/connector/excel-connector/README.md

 # Excel Connector
-Axon Ivy's **Excel Connector** helps you to accelerate process automation initiatives by reading and writing Excel files in your process.
-This connector allows to:
+Axon Ivy's **Microsoft Excel** connector helps you accelerate process automation initiatives by reading and writing MS Excel files in your business process.
+This connector:

-- import a local Excel file and convert it into an Ivy Recordset
+- Allows you to import a local MS Excel file and convert it into any Ivy Recordset
-- export Ivy Recordsets as an Excel file
+- Enables the export of Ivy Recordsets to an MS Excel file
+- Supports you with an easy-to-copy demo implementation to reduce your integration effort.

 ## Demo